Get the Support You Need

-The term "mental health" means a lot of things to a lot of people.
+The term "mental health" means different things to different people.
 To some, it means living a healthy lifestyle while balancing work, family and personal time.
-To others, it might mean living with a history of anxiety or depression.
-No matter what mental health means to you, everyone can benefit from taking a minute to focus on their emotional state of mind every now and then.
+To others, it might mean living with anxiety, depression or addiction.
+No matter what mental health means to you, everyone can benefit from taking time to focus on improving it.

 Like most things, the first step in maintaining mental health is awareness and discussion.
 Here are 12 articles that focus on different – and equally important – aspects of mental health.

 5 Benefits of Healthy Relationships

 As humans, the relationships we form with others are vital to our mental and emotional well-being, and really, our survival.
 Healthy relationships (romantic, friendships and familial) can help make for a healthier life.

 Taking a moment to pause and stretch is not only great for your body, but also your mind.
 Get started with six accessible stretches.

 Sleep habits and health are closely linked.
 Your daily routine influences your quality of rest, and your sleep schedule and bedtime habits affect your mental sharpness, performance, emotional well-being and energy level.
 Reaching a deep, restorative sleep is vital to your health and can take time to perfect.

 Decluttering your space may help declutter your mind.
 Plus, cleaning offers even more health benefits.
 Get started with a downloadable checklist.

 From exercising to getting fresh air, find ways to combat stress.